How To Win in Radio…or Any Business

 Heritage Is A Two-Edged Sword

-Changing consumption habits of younger generations: The longer your brand is on the air, the greater the brand presence.
+Changing consumption habits of younger generations won’t happen with the same tactics used on previous generations.
+The longer a brand is established, the greater the brand presence.

 Coca Cola Isn’t a Drink: It’s a Feeling